adriantombu/twitter-cleaning/README.md

 Thanks to the witchcraft of Github Actions [Cron](https://en.wikipedia.org/wiki/Cron), you'll get to keep a nice and tidy Twitter account without even having to think about it.
 Pretty nice, hey?

+> ⚠️ Starting April 2023, Twitter has restricted the access to the free tier and it's now impossible to delete your likes unless you pay for the Basic tier (at 100$ per month, it's probably not worth it)

 ## How to use it

 - Get a Twitter API token on [https://developer.twitter.com](https://developer.twitter.com) and save your credentials